davidgumberg/prnotes/ibd/coinsview.md

 As described in the comments in `src/coins.h`:

-`DIRTY`ness indicates that this cache entry is "potentially different from the version in the parent cache", a `DIRTY` entry gets written on the next cache flush.
+`DIRTY`ness indicates that this cache entry is "potentially different from the version in the parent (backing) cache", a `DIRTY` entry gets written on the next cache flush.

-`FRESH`ness indicates *either* "the parent cache does not have this coin" *or* "it is a spent coin in the parent cache." `FRESH` coins can be spent without being deleted from the parent cache on the next flush since the parent either 1) does not know about the coin or 2) knows about the coin and knows that it is spent. `coins.h` provides the following summary of the valid (5 out of 8) possible states of these three indicators on a cache entry:
+`FRESH`ness indicates *either* "the parent cache does not have this coin" *or* "it is a spent coin in the parent cache." `FRESH` coins can be spent without being deleted from the parent cache on the next flush since the parent either 1) does not know about the coin or 2) knows about the coin and knows that it is spent.

+`coins.h` provides the following summary of the valid (5 out of 8) possible states of these three indicators on a cache entry:

      Out of these 2^3 = 8 states, only some combinations are valid: